-13.1 Semester Duration
+7.1 Semester Duration

 A semester will be of approximately 16 weeks duration.
 Of these, about 14 weeks will be available for actual instruction.
-Thus a 3-1 course shall have 42 hours of theory, 14 tutorials while, 0-0-2 practical/lab course will have 28 hours of practical work.

-13.2 Attendance Rules
+7.2 Attendance Rules

-- (a) All students are expected to be present in every lecture, tutorial, practical or other class scheduled for them. - (b) A student must have a minimum attendance of 80% in a course during a semester, in lectures, tutorials taken together or practical courses (as applicable).
-Students who are deficient in attendance shall be awarded 'F' grade and shall be debarred from appearing in the End Semester & Supplementary Exams.
-The Course Coordinator while awarding the grades will take into account the consolidated attendance record for the whole semester. - (c) A student should meet the above attendance requirement irrespective of the number of days; he/she is on medical and/or other leave for any reason, whatsoever. - (d) In order to maintain the attendance record of a particular course, a roll call shall be taken in every scheduled lecture, tutorial and practical class.
-Teacher may device any other method of taking attendance. - (e) For the purpose of attendance, every scheduled class will be counted as one unit irrespective of the number of contact hours.

-- (f) A relaxation of up to 5% may be given on the following special grounds: - (i) Any continuous illness of two weeks or more supported by a proper medical certificate. - (ii) The student being deputed to represent the Institute with the prior approval of the Dean (Academic & Research). - (iii) Any special personal reason, on the recommendation of the Dean (Academic & Research) and approval of the Vice Chancellor.
+- (a) All students are expected to be present in every lecture, tutorial, practical or drawing class scheduled for them. - (b) A student must have a minimum attendance of 80% in a course during a semester, in lectures, tutorials taken together or practical courses (as applicable).
+A student with less than. - (c) A student should meet the above attendance requirement irrespective of the number of days, he/she is on medical and/or other leave for any reason, whatsoever. - (d) In order to maintain the attendance record of a particular course, a roll call shall be taken in everyscheduled lecture, tutorial and practical class. - (e) For the purpose of attendance, every scheduled class will be counted as one unit irrespective of the number of contact hours. - (f) A relaxation of up to 5% may be given on the following special grounds: - (i) Any continuous illness of two weeks or more supported by a proper medical certificate.(ii) The student being deputed to represent the Institute with the prior approval of the - Dean (Academic & Research). - (iii) Any special personal reason, on the recommendation of the Dean (Academic & Research) and approval of the Vice Chancellor.

-13.3 Semester Withdrawal in Medical Cases
+7.3 Semester Withdrawal in Medical Cases

-A student who has been absent from classes on the basis of medical advice after due approval of the Vice Chancellor and has submitted authentic medical record may be permitted to withdraw from the semester.
-Further if a student is absent from the classes on account of certified genuine medical reasons for duration of five weeks or more will be asked to withdraw from the semester compulsorily.
-The application for medical withdrawal must be submitted minimum of 30 days before the end term examination failing which students' request will not be accepted.
+A student who has been absent from classes on the basis of medical advice after due approval of the Dean (Academic & Research)/ Vice Chancellor and has submitted authentic medical record may be permitted to withdraw from the semester.
+Further, if a student is absent from the classes on account of certified genuine medical reasons for duration of five weeks or more will be asked to withdraw from the semester compulsorily.

-13.4 Information regarding absence during the Semester
+7.4 Information regarding absence during the Semester

-- (a) A student must inform the Dean (Academic & Research) immediately of any instance of continuous absence from classes. - (b) A student who is absent due to illness or any other emergency, up to a maximum of two weeks, should approach the Course Coordinator for make-up in quizzes, assignments and laboratory work. - (c) If a student is continuously absent from the Institute for more than 10 days without notifying the Dean (Academic & Research) his/her name will be struck off the rolls of the Institute.
+- (a) A student must inform the Dean, Academic immediately of any instance of continuous absencefrom classes. - (b) A student who is absent due to illness or any other emergency, up to a maximum of two weeks, should approach the Course Coordinator for make-up in quizzes, assignments and laboratory work. - (c) If a student is continuously absent from the Institute for more than 10 days without notifying theDean (Academic) his/her name will be struck off the rolls of the Institute.